flowkey/UIKit-cross-platform/README.md

 ## How to contribute

-Contributions are *welcome* and *very helpful* 🙌
+Contributions are *very welcome* and *helpful* 🙌

 If you are looking for a feature or find a bug, please create an [issue](https://github.com/flowkey/UIKit-cross-platform/issues/new/choose).

-For additional information please refer to the [contribution guidelines](docs/CONTRIBUTING.md).
+For additional information please refer to our [contribution guidelines](docs/CONTRIBUTING.md).

 ## FAQs / Troubleshooting